Home Compare CPRT vs ISS.CO

 Copart vs ISS A/S: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with ISS A/S carrying a narrow edge on growth.
-Copart still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+ISS A/S holds the cleaner structural position, with growth as the main driver and stability adding further support.
+Copart still leads on profitability and valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, ISS A/S is in better shape — its trend is intact while Copart's trend has broken down.
 That puts structure and market broadly in agreement — ISS A/S's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CPRT: Nasdaq 100, ISS.CO: STOXX 600).